1. Deep-Dive

 1.4.
 Alternative to Unsupported JSON Serialization APIs in Safari

 In the Quick Start, PublicKeyCredential.parseCreationOptionsFromJSON is introduced as an API for parsing PublicKeyCredentialCreationOptions, and PublicKeyCredential#toJSON as an API for serializing PublicKeyCredential.
-However, as of today(December 2024), these APIs are not available in Safari.
+However, these APIs are not available on Safari versions earlier than 18.4.

 As an alternative, it is recommended to use the pony-fill provided by the npm library github/@webauthn-json, maintained by GitHub.
 It provides parseCreationOptionsFromJSON method as a substitute for PublicKeyCredential.parseCreationOptionsFromJSON and create as a substitute for navigator.credentials.create.